 - Quail Hill Farm, the longest running community-supported organic farm on Long Island;

-- Bridge Gardens, donated to the Trust in 2008, a unique botanical garden in Bridgehampton
+- Bridge Gardens, donated to the Trust in 2008, a unique public garden in Bridgehampton

 - Restoration of an 18th century English-style barn in Cutchogue;